South Wales Police: Police stations

+Air Support Unit

+The South and East Wales Air Support Unit was a consortium established to provide police aviation for South Wales and Gwent police.
+It was managed by Inspector Gary Smart and operated a Eurocopter EC135 from MOD St Athan in the Vale of Glamorgan.
+From October 2012 it was replaced by the National Police Air Service.

 Recruitment

 As of 2019, police officer applicants to South Wales Police are required to have a degree as part of the Degree Holder Entry Programme (DHEP).
 For those who already hold a degree in any subject area, a two-year programme combining on-the-job practical learning and operational competence with academic learning.
 Upon completion, successful candidates achieve a Diploma in Professional Policing Practice.
 South Wales Police also offer a pre-join degree programme in partnership with The University of South Wales.

 Non degree holders can join under the Police Constable Degree Apprenticeship (PCDA), a three-year practice-based higher-education programme, leading to a BSc Honours Degree in Professional Policing Practice.

 New recruits are selected under the national standard College of Policing SEARCH assessment centre and fitness test.

 Controversies

 The Cardiff Newsagent Three were three men wrongly convicted of the 1987 murder of Cardiff newsagent Phillip Saunders, who was attacked with a shovel in the back yard of his Cardiff home and later died in hospital.
 Michael O'Brien, Darren Hall and Ellis Sherwood spent 11 years in prison before being released.

 In 1989, the body of Karen Price was discovered in Cardiff.
 Two construction workers unearthed a rolled carpet while installing a garden behind a house.
 It was disclosed that a number of officers from the South Wales Constabulary who were involved in the investigation of Price's murder had also worked on the Lynette White and Philip Saunders murder inquiries, in which six men were wrongfully convicted.
 Other sources of concern in the Price case, according to the commission, included breaches of the Police and Criminal Evidence Act 1984 (PACE) and the PACE Code of Practice, which govern the detention, treatment, and questioning of persons by police officers; the credibility of the prosecution witnesses; "oppressive handling by the police of key witnesses"; and the "veracity of Mr. Ali's guilty plea".